-JPMSA has established an outsourced model through an SLA framework to leverage firm-wide credit risk analysis capability covering the initial credit risk analysis including assignment of ratings.
+JPMSA leverages firm-wide credit risk analysis capability covering the credit risk analysis including assignment of ratings.

-In addition a Booking Office Country Approval ("BOCA") firmwide workflow has been established to trigger formal notification and local approval for any changes to nonrule based facilities.
+In addition a Booking Office Country Approval ("BOCA") firmwide workflow has been established to trigger formal notification and local approval for any changes to non-rule based facilities.
 The BOCA workflow enables JPMSA to log and maintain relevant documentation and ensure an audit trail regarding the decision to grant change to credits to be included in JPMSA's files.